 The course is equivalent to a college level statistics class.
 The major topics are exploring data, planning a study, anticipating patterns, and statistical inference.
-Students who successfully complete this course are prepared to take the AP Statistics exam and have the ability to earn college credit and advanced standing by passing the exam.
-A TI-83 or better is required for this course.
-There is an approximate \$95 fee to take the AP exam.
+Students who successfully complete this course have the ability to earn college credit and advanced standing by passing the AP exam.
+A TI-83 or better is required for this course as well as a \$95 fee for the AP exam.